THansell/bash_config/README.md

 # bash_functions
-Place to keep track of useful bash functions I write

-place these lines of code at the end of the ~/.bashrc
+Place these lines of code at the end of the ~/.bashrc

 ```bash
 if [ -d ~/.bash_functions ]; then